Genitourinary Malignancies - Board Review Summary

 Surrogate endpoint pearl: MFS, not BCR or FFBF, is the validated surrogate for OS.

-After SBRT: the deck notes that true recurrence is more convincing if nadir + 2 occurs after 18 months, or if PSA at 18 months divided by PSA at 6 months is >~2.5.
+After SBRT: true recurrence is more convincing when nadir + 2 occurs after 18 months, or if PSA at 18 months divided by PSA at 6 months is >~2.5.

 Biochemical recurrence after RP: ≥0.2 ng/mL on 2 readings.